-\ Daya Bay has increased its electricity supply to Hong Kong from 70% to around 80% of its output starting from late 2014.
+^{} Daya Bay has increased its electricity supply to Hong Kong from 70% to around 80% of its output starting from late 2014.

-- Daya Bay Nuclear Power Station has maintained an excellent record of plant reliability, performance and safety since its commissioning in 1994. - Over the years, Daya Bay Nuclear Power Station has ranked high in the World Association of Nuclear Operators (WANO)'s performance indices across major aspects of generation capability, plant safety and efficiency, industrial safety and radiation protection.
-In 2022, Daya Bay reached the world's level of excellence in 72% of WANO performance indicators. - Daya Bay Nuclear Power Station has a comprehensive environmental monitoring programme to safeguard the health of its staff and the general public.
+- Daya Bay Nuclear Power Station has maintained an excellent record of plant reliability, performance and safety since its commissioning in 1994. - To comply with the statutory requirement of National Nuclear Safety Administration, a planned outage was carried out at the two units of Daya Bay Nuclear Power Station from September 2023 to June 2024.
+The outage was successfully completed in mid-June 2024, enhancing the operational safety, supply reliability and digitalisation capability of the power station. - Over the years, Daya Bay Nuclear Power Station has ranked high in the World Association of Nuclear Operators (WANO)'s performance indices across major aspects of generation capability, plant safety and efficiency, industrial safety and radiation protection.
+In 2023, Daya Bay Nuclear Power Base reached the world's level of excellence of WANO performance indicators.

+Daya Bay Nuclear Power Station has a comprehensive environmental monitoring programme to safeguard the health of its staff and the general public.
 Regular checks over the years have indicated that there has been no excessive or undue release of radioactivity and the effect of radioactive releases on the environment is very low if not negligible.
 No adverse public health impact from Daya Bay (and the nearby Ling Ao Nuclear Power Station) is confirmed in a 25-year survey by the Shenzhen Municipal Health Bureau.